 Yeah, it's that good.

 And not only is this elephant ears food insanely delicious, but it's actually really easy to make at home.
-You basically just whisk up a sweet pastry dough, roll it out into your elephant ears shape, then fry 'em up in a skillet and top with your cinnamon sugar.
-It's really that simple, and as I mentioned, the entire process will take you less than 20 minutes!
+As I mentioned, the entire process will take you less than 20 minutes!

 So, if you're looking to whip something up for a special occasion, then look no further than this elephant ears recipe.
 And if you want another classic fair food to make with it, you can whip up these fried Oreos too!